Getting up or giving up? Find out how to avoid significant traps of working from home and stay focused, productive, and motivated for your job.

 Respect working hours

-Working from home makes it very easy to “break” the bright line between work and private life and to lose track of time.
+Working from home makes it very easy to “break” the bright line between work and private life.
+While working remotely, it is easier to lose track of time.

 Just because we work from home doesn’t mean we have to work all day long.
 It is essential to know when to turn off the PC and have some quality time with our family or do outdoor activities.